Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Introduction

-The analysis of fragmentation of relativistic nuclei in a nuclear track emulsion (NTE) makes it possible to study internally non-relativistic ensembles of H and He nuclei starting with produced in decays of the unstable $^8$Be and $^9$B nuclei and up to the most complex ones \cite{1,2,3}.
-NTE layers with a thickness of 200 to 500 $\mu$m, longitudinally exposed to the nuclei under study, make it possible to determine with full completeness and resolution of 0.5 $\mu$m the angles between the directions of emission of relativistic fragments in the cone sin$\theta_{fr}$ = $P_{fr}$/$P_{0}$, where $P_{fr}$ = 0.2 GeV/$\textit{c}$ is the characteristic Fermi momentum of nucleons in a projectile nucleus with a momentum per nucleon.
-The most valuable in this aspect are the events of dissociation which are not accompanied by fragments of the target nuclei and generated mesons.
+The analysis of fragmentation of relativistic nuclei in the nuclear track emulsion (NTE) enables one to study internally non-relativistic ensembles of H and He nuclei produced in decays of unstable $^{8}$Be and $^{9}$B nuclei up to the most complex ones \cite{ZarubinLN:2013,ArtemPPN:2017,ArtemPAN:2017}.
+NTE layers from 200 to 500 $\mu$m thick, longitudinally exposed to the nuclei under study, enable one, with full completeness and resolution of 0.5 $\mu$m, to determine the angles between the directions of emission of relativistic fragments in the cone $sin(\theta_{fr})$ = $P_{fr}$/$P_{0}$.
+Here $P_{fr}$ = 0.2 GeV/$c$ is the characteristic Fermi momentum of nucleons in a projectile nucleus with a momentum per nucleon.
+The most valuable in this aspect are the events of dissociation, which are not accompanied by fragments of the target nuclei and generated mesons.
 They are called coherent dissociation or ``white'' stars.